antonioaja/altered_perception/README.md

 Various changes will be made since this is my first library.
 All methods/structs will stabilize by the v1.0.0 release, and the crate's structure is still being decided.

-This should stabilize by April 2023.
+This should stabilize by May 2023.

 ## Usage

 Conversion between and use of various color spaces can be done using the following modules:

 * `cmyk`: Cyan-Magenta-Yellow-Black color space
+* `cmy`: Cyan-Magenta-Yellow color space
 * `hsl`: Hue-Saturation-Lightness color space
 * `hsv`: Hue-Saturation-Value color space
 * `luma`: Grayscale color space

-Currently, only conversion between HSV & RGB, Luma & RGB, CMYK & RGB, and HSL & RGB is supported.
+Currently, only conversion between HSV & RGB, Luma & RGB, CMYK & RGB, CMY & RGB, and HSL & RGB is supported.

 ## Additional Color Spaces